-The Architectural Woodwork Standards exist to support woodworkers, design professionals, tradespeople and general contractors in meeting woodwork industry best practices, ensuring compliance, guaranteeing high quality, and facilitating communication between all stakeholders working on a project.
+The Architectural Woodwork Standards, which were were first produced jointly by the Architectural Woodwork Institute (AWI), the Woodwork Institute (WI), and the Architectural Woodwork Manufacturers’ Association of Canada (AWMAC), exist to support woodworkers, design professionals, tradespeople and general contractors in meeting woodwork industry best practices, ensuring compliance, guaranteeing high quality, and facilitating communication between all stakeholders working on a project.
 Alongside these Standards, the Architectural Woodwork Institute’s Quality Certification Program (QCP) is the industry standard in quality assurance for interior architectural woodwork.

 QCP-certified architectural woodworkers often work with fine woods, creating beautiful designs using intricate cuts.
 They will have a deep knowledge of different design practices, techniques, and cuts, and will use a range of manual and powered tools to create attractive, custom or semi-custom made woodwork pieces.
 As architectural woodwork is typically part of the structure of a building, woodworkers also need to understand other trades such as plumbing and electricity specifications and locations, and specs for build elements such as framing and flooring.